miracleray/allometry-rodents/README.md

 # Australian rodents reveal conserved CREA across 10 million years of murid evolution - data and code
 Code authors: Ariel E. Marcy, Thomas Guillerme, Emma Sherratt

-As of July 2020, this is *in press*.
+As of August 2020, this is *in press*.
 Is also the data and code for Chpater 3 of Ariel E. Marcy's PhD thesis, which will be available on UQ's espace soon.

-To cite the paper and/or code, cite the preprint (peer-reviewed article coming soon):
+To cite the paper and/or code, cite the preprint (peer-reviewed article in press):
 > Marcy, A. E., T. Guillerme, E. Sherratt, K. C. Rowe, M. J. Phillips, and V. Weisbecker.
 2020.
 Australian rodents reveal conserved Cranial Evolutionary Allometry across 10 million years of murid evolution. bioRxiv. [https://www.biorxiv.org/content/early/2020/05/01/2020.04.30.071308](https://www.biorxiv.org/content/early/2020/05/01/2020.04.30.071308)

 Relies on `R` (v.
 3.6.1), `geomorph` (v.
 3.1.3), and `landvR` (v.
 0.4).